Erfanit64/UBC-MDS-CL.github.io/timeline.md

 #### Selection of proposals

-The MDS leadership team will select proposals based primarily on student interest, and will invite the successful organizations to be a capstone partner.
+The MDS leadership team will select proposals based on appropriateness and student interest, and will invite the successful organizations to be a capstone partner.

 #### Partners accept invitations